raiden-network/spec/messaging.rst

 Reveal Secret
 -------------

-Message used by the nodes to inform others that the :term:`secret` is known.
+Message used by the nodes to inform others that the :term:`secret` is known (BUT IT ALSO REVEALS THE SECRET, RIGHT?).
 Used to request an updated :term:`balance proof` with the :term:`transferred amount` increased and the lock removed.

 Fields
 ^^^^^^